nishgowda/Mini-FS/README.md

 *Note:* You must always start the master server before adding any key/value storage.

 - Run `./master.py` and `./worker.py <port_number>` seperately.
-- Call the `/master` and `/worker` urls for the master and worker servers respectively.
-This creates connections to the dbs
+- Run ./start-master and ./test <worker_idx> <content_id>.
 - Then you can make requests to the worker server by placing put and get requests to it.
-- For each new worker you make, the master server will add metadata about it to it's content
+- For each new worker you make, the master server will add metadata about it to it's content.

-#### Also curl the *clear* url when finished to clear master and worker server so you can keep runnning the tests without overlapping the data.
+#### Also curl the *clear* url for a worker when finished to clear the  worker server so you can keep runnning the tests without overlapping the data.